-I, ("Exposed Emp loyee"), the undersigned, was involved in ar 1 Exposure Incident as described in Cedar Falls Community School District Polexposed to the blood or other potentially infectious material of , 20 I was Individual").
-I understand that the Cedar Falls Community School Disimmunodeficiency virus (HIV), hepatitis B virus (HBV), the Exposure Incident.
-I further understand that the Sourme, and medical personnel responsible for my care and to applicable law. and hepatitis C virus (HCV) infectivity testice Individual has authorized the disclosure ing in connection with of these test results to I understand that I may be subject to laws and regulation Source Individual, such as laws protecting confidentiality infectious status of the Based on the above understandings, I hereby acknowledge available to me.
-I also hereby acknowledge that the Ceda laws and regulations concerning disclosure of the identity necessarily limited to those provisions set forth in the Attac from any and all liability in connection with such test results. ar Falls Community School District has information and infectious status of the Source Individual Chment hereto.
-I release the Cedar Falls Community of the Com rmed me of applicable lual, including but not I have read this Bloodborne Pathogens Exposed Employe I have freely and voluntarily signed this document. e Acknowledgement and Release form, I une derstand its terms, and Signature of Exposed Employee or Legal Representative Date Name and Relationship of Legal Representative (if any): Form HD-145 (Rev 7/2019))
+I, ("Exposed Emplo oyee"), the undersigned, was involved in an Ex posure Incident as described in Cedar Falls Community School District Polic exposed to the blood or other potentially infectious y/Regulation No. 402.9, on material of , 20 I was Individual").
+I understand that the Cedar Falls Community School Distribution immunodeficiency virus (HIV), hepatitis B virus (HBV), at the Exposure Incident.
+I further understand that the Source and hepatitis C virus (HCV) infectivity testing in connection with me, and medical personnel responsible for my care and tre applicable law.
+I understand that I may be subject to laws and regulations Source Individual, such as laws protecting confidentiality. concerning disclosure of the identity and infec ctious status of the Based on the above understandings, I hereby acknowledge made available to me.
+I also hereby acknowledge that the applicable laws and regulations concerning disclosure of including but not necessarily limited to those provisions Community School District from any and all liability in contract. he Cedar Falls Community School District has of the identity and infectious status of the S set forth in the Attachment hereto.
+I release as informed me of Source Individual, se the Cedar Falls I have read this Bloodborne Pathogens Exposed Employee I have freely and voluntarily signed this document.
+Acknowledgement and Release form, I unders stand its terms, and Signature of Exposed Employee or Legal Representative Date Name and Relationship of Legal Representative (if any): Form HD-145 (Rev 7/2019))